krivard/codalab-worksheets-wiki/CLI-Basics.md

 Now you are ready to start using the CodaLab CLI!

-## 5-minute Quick Start
+## Quickstart

-After having installed the CLI, let's upload a program, a dataset, and perform a run to see how it works.
+After having installed the CLI, let's upload a program, a dataset, and perform a run, similar to what we did in the [Quickstart](Quickstart).

 ### Step 0: Orienting yourself

-At any point in time, `cl` has a current CodaLab server and a current worksheet (think of it like a current working directory).
+At any point in time, `cl` is pointing to a current CodaLab server and a current worksheet (think of it like a current working directory).
 This state is stored in `~/.codalab/state.json`.

 To see where you're pointed to, type: